Content from Introduction

 • Google Cloud Storage bucket can be used to store the output files.

-• The storage cost depends on the volume stored and for this type of processing is very small.
+• The storage cost depends on the volume stored and the duration of storage, and for this type of processing is very small.

 • The download of big output files from the bucket can be costly.